Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Nestled at the foot of Mount Entoto, it was founded in the late 1800s by Ethiopian Emperor Menelik II and was later occupied by the Italians during the Second Italo-Abyssinian War.
 Once the Italians had been ejected, Emperor Haile Selassie immediately set about rebuilding the capital and formed the Organisation of African Unity, replaced by today's African Union, which still has its headquarters in this proud African city.

 Addis Ababa is home to the world-renowned early hominid, Lucy, whose skeleton is housed in the Ethiopian National Museum.
-The city also boasts several interesting mosques and cathedrals, Menelik's old Imperial Palace, which is the official seat of the Ethiopian government, and one of the largest open air markets in Africa which suits in the Merkato District.
+The city also boasts several interesting mosques and cathedrals, Menelik's old Imperial Palace, which is the official seat of the Ethiopian government, and one of the largest open air markets in Africa.

 The city is perfect for tourists to buy souvenirs of their stay in Ethiopia.
 Top of the shopping list is likely to be a pack of Ethiopian coffee beans, preferably vacuum-sealed to preserve freshness.
 Decorative metalwork in the form of crosses and painted religious artworks on carved wooden boards are popular too.
 Filigreed silver and gold jewellery are other great buys.
 Addis Ababa is the best place in Ethiopia to sample the local cuisine, which is inventive and flavourful.